mbheinen/bpa-ipf-tsp/docs/basic/installation.rst

 ************
 Installation
 ************
 The majority of this codebase is Fortran with some C. Both Fortran and C compiler are needed in order to compile it.
-Also, note that to this point it has only been test compiled on CentOS/RHEL 7 (gcc 4.8.5) and Ubuntu.
+Also, note that to this point it has only been test compiled on CentOS/RHEL 7 (gcc 4.8.5) and Ubuntu 20.04 (gcc 9.4.0).

 Docker
 ======